janhq/cortex.so/docs/cli/cortex.md

 # Cortex

-This command starts an API server that runs as a daemon process.
+This command starts the Cortex process and the API server, which runs on port 1337 by default.

 ## Usage